Controller (Marvel Comics): Fictional character biography

 Basil Sandhurst was born in Kittery Point, Maine.
 Sandhurst worked as an electro-mechanical/chemical research scientist.
 His obsession with control brought his downfall as a scientist when his refusal to obey ethical restraints got him banned from most research facilities.
 Sandhurst was prone to fits of rage and in an attempt to calm him, his brother Vincent inadvertently triggered a lab explosion, crippling Basil.
 Vincent, guilt-ridden, outfitted Basil with an automated lab in which Basil bonded a super-strong exoskeleton to his body, powered by the cerebral energies from those around him using his slave discs.
-As the Controller, he planned to invade and enslave New York City, but Iron Man and S.H.I.E.L.D. agent Jasper Sitwell foiled his scheme and left the Controller comatose.
-The Controller eventually came out of his coma and took over the Pinewood Sanitarium.
-He created an improved set of equipment but was again defeated by Iron Man.
+As the Controller, he plans to invade and enslave New York City, but Iron Man and S.H.I.E.L.D. agent Jasper Sitwell foil his scheme and leave him comatose.
+After recovering from his coma, the Controller takes over the Pinewood Sanitarium.
+He creates an improved set of equipment, but is again defeated by Iron Man.

-Months later, he was released from prison by the alien Thanos, who upgraded his technology.
-Thanos promised the Controller rulership of Earth, and so he began enslaving dozens of operatives.
-He invaded Avengers Mansion and defeated the Avengers and Captain Mar-Vell, and abducted Lou-Ann Savannah.
-The Controller's egotistical displays endangered Thanos's security, and when the Controller failed to defeat Thanos's enemy, Captain Marvel, the alien left him for dead.
-The Controller went underground for years, upgrading via Stark technology stolen from Justin Hammer, and eventually enslaved a cult.
-He set the Blood Brothers against Iron Man and Daredevil.
-Iron Man defeated him and imprisoned him in a vat of experimental plastic, but he escaped.
-Alongside one of the Blood Brothers, he fought Iron Man, but Iron Man defeated him once more and he was confined to the prison for supervillains called the Vault.
-He eventually broke out of jail, only to be defeated by Iron Man again.
-During the "Acts of Vengeance," the Controller escaped from the Vault and at the behest of the Red Skull, he enslaved Namor and set him against Captain America.
-He unsuccessfully attempted to control Loki at the behest of the Red Skull, and unsuccessfully attempted to aid the Red Skull against Magneto.
-He was ultimately defeated by Captain America.
+Months later, the Controller is released from prison by Thanos, who upgrades his technology.
+Thanos promises the Controller rulership of Earth, and so he begins enslaving dozens of operatives.
+He invades Avengers Mansion, defeats the Avengers and Captain Mar-Vell, and abducts Lou-Ann Savannah.
+The Controller's egotistical displays endanger Thanos's security; when the Controller fails to defeat Captain Marvel, Thanos leaves him for dead.

-Revived by the world-conquering Master of the World, the Controller became the Master's pawn against the Avengers and Heroes for Hire.
-Abandoned after a later defeat, the Controller, in an ironic nod to his many hospitalizations, acquired his own clinic, where he influenced the wealthy to do his bidding.
-However, the Controller could not resist enslaving Tony Stark as well, leading to his latest defeat by Iron Man.
+The Controller goes underground for years, upgrading via Stark technology stolen from Justin Hammer, and eventually enslaves a cult.
+He sets the Blood Brothers against Iron Man and Daredevil.
+Iron Man defeats him and imprisons him in a vat of experimental plastic, but he escapes.
+Alongside one of the Blood Brothers, the Controller battles Iron Man, but Iron Man defeats him once more and he is imprisoned in the Vault.

-Returned to the Raft, the Controller escaped with dozens of others but was recaptured during a clash with the U-Foes and Avengers.
+During the "Acts of Vengeance" storyline, the Controller escapes from the Vault and, at the behest of the Red Skull, enslaves Namor and sets him against Captain America.
+He unsuccessfully attempts to control Loki at the behest of the Red Skull, and unsuccessfully attempts to aid the Red Skull against Magneto.
+He is ultimately defeated by Captain America.